4dro/simplerequire/README.md

 ### Configuration
 Configuration object may be defined before calling to require() function.
 It may have two options:
-basePath: a URL used to resolve module ids that have no package.
-Defaults to window.location.href directory.
+**baseUrl:** a URL used to resolve module ids that have no package.
+If the URL is relative, it is relative to _window.location.href_ directory.
+Defaults to '.'.
-packages: an object containing a map of {packageName: URL to that package}
+**packages:** an object containing a map of {packageName: _URL to that package_}.
+Package name cannot start with a dot (.).
+Package URLs could  be absolute or relative to baseUrl.

 ### Module identifiers
 Module identifier is a string containing a path to a module.
 They are passed to require() and define() functions in